Delivering Plan A

 Plan A is a multi-year sustainability transformation plan that has been updated several times (2010, 2014 and 2017) to reflect the evolution of our business and the risks and opportunities that social and environmental issues pose for us.

 The business transformation programme aims to return M&S to sustainable, profitable growth and to deliver long-term value for all stakeholders.
-Our priority in 2019/20 has been to evolve Plan A to reflect our new operating model and to embed the programme into the core strategy rather than continuing to exist in parallel with our operations.
+Our priority in 2020/21 has been to embed Plan A into our business operating model as a family of accountable businesses, putting sustainability into the heart of their commercial plans.
 Over the past year we have:

-Supplementary information detailing our performance on a range of environmental and social issues is included in our 2020 Plan A report.
+Full information detailing our performance on a range of environmental and social issues is included in our 2021 Plan A report.

 Working with others